 (415) 457-9760 Mill Valley Refuse Service 112 Front Street San Rafael, CA 94901

-Select customers of Mill Valley Refuse Service will be participating in a Dual-Stream Recycling Program starting September 3, 2018 ending on December 29, 2018.
+Select customers of Mill Valley Refuse Service are participating in a Dual-Stream Recycling Program that started on September 3, 2018 and will end on December 29, 2018.

 Select from the cities below to see a map of the residential areas participating in this program.
 If you live on the streets highlighted, you are participating in the dual-stream program.

 We are used to a single-stream method of collection for recycling in which all recyclables are mixed in one cart for collection on the same day.
 Dual-stream recycling is the method in which mixed paper is put into one can, and all other mixed recyclables are put into another can.
 The dual-stream collection method works well for other haulers and is one way we can lessen contamination levels in our recycling stream.

 In our pilot program we will pick up your carts/cans on ALTERNATING WEEKS — Mixed Paper & Cardboard one week; All Other Mixed Recyclables (rigid plastic containers, metal cans, & glass bottles and jars) the next week.

 During this Pilot Program, you will place only one stream out for pick up each week: either your Paper and Mixed Cardboard or your All Other Mixed Recyclables.
 Put the right stream at the curb by 6:00 am on the designated alternating week along with your Garbage Can and Green Yard Waste/Compost Cart.

 Note, you will continue to put your Garbage Can and Green Yard Waste/Compost Cart out weekly as usual.
 This alternating schedule is only for recycling.

 Some examples of Mixed Paper & Cardboard materials are listed below.
 Remove all packaging materials made of plastic or Styrofoam.
 No food-soiled items.